 Was it not we, who told our children that pre-marital or extra-marital sex were okay, when we watched the movie together as a family?
 Was it not we who gave our children the message that our morals had changed and that it was no longer necessary for them to take us as role models but instead to take the actors and actresses as worthy of emulation?

 Then came television and the lovely serials, ending each day on a note of suspense that ensured that we watched what happened the next day.
 Bold & Beautiful, which may have been bold but was certainly not beautiful.
 Relationships of men and women that eventually got so confused that the woman who was once the wife of the father is now the wife of the brother while simultaneously being the paramour of someone else.
 What freedom!!
 And where was all this happening and being watched?
 In our own living rooms.
 In homes where women were in purdah, extra-marital relationships were displayed in full detail and watched by the whole family completely without shame.
 Why?
 Because of course we believed it couldn’t happen to us and what we were seeing was ‘only acting’.

-The thin edge of the wedge that was inserted in the doorway had very effectively worked its way in, and the door was now wide open.
+The thin edge of the wedge that was inserted in the doorway has very effectively worked its way in, and the door is now wide open.